ZonovumOrg/GoogleNews-bot/README.md

   * `-d`, `--debug`           Display debug on stardard output.

-  * `--links`               Add the links of the img and of address
+  * `--links`               Add the links of the image and of address

 ## Usage